 On July 23, 2021, the Company received \$100,000 pursuant to a two-year unsecured convertible promissory note payable, bearing an interest at 10% per annum.
 The loan may be renewed at the option of the Lender and is secured via a security agreement supported by Company's present and future assets.
 The outstanding principal and unpaid accrued interest will automatically convert into shares of the Company on or before the maturity date upon the closing of a "Qualified Transaction" to an amount equal to 25% of the fully diluted capitalization of the Company on a post-money basis.
-If the event that the Qualified Transaction is not consummated on or prior to the maturity date, the Lender has the right to convert the principal and unpaid accrued interest of the note into shares of the Company.
+If the event that the Qualified Transaction is not consummated on or prior to the maturity date, the Lender has the right to convert the principal and unpaid accrued interest of the note into shares of the Company to an amount equal to 25% of the fully diluted capitalization of the Company.
 A Qualified Transaction is defined as the reverse merger of the Company with a target company.
-At March 31, 2022, the accrued unpaid interest was \$6,767 (December 31, 2021 - \$4,301).
+On June 22, 2022, the Company received an additional \$25,000.
+The outstanding principal and unpaid accrued interest may be converted to an amount equal to 5% of the fully diluted capitalization of the Company on a post-money basis.
+At September 30, 2022, the accrued unpaid interest was \$12,424 (December 31, 2021 - \$4,301).

-The total interest payable on the loans at March 31, 2022 was \$12,170 (2021 year - \$9,273).
+The total interest payable on the loans at September 30, 2022 was \$18,705 (2021 year - \$9,273).